The Mac Client User Interface

 Requesting Assistance (Support Assist)

-Assistance (also known as Support Assist or Remote Assist) is a feature that allows users to ask for help from someone who can use a third-party tool to connect remotely to the user's computer and provide technical assistance with tasks that the logged-on user would not normally be able to complete.
+Support Assist is a feature that allows users to ask for help from someone who can use a third-party tool to connect remotely to the user's computer and provide technical assistance with tasks that the logged-on user would not normally be able to complete.
+The feature is accessible via the Assistance button in the user interface.

 Support Assist has been designed to be used with a non-admin user, so that customers can apply the best practice "principle of least privilege" to help desk staff as well as end users.
 The non-admin user helps the logged-on user (also non-admin) to carry out a task with less restrictive settings than the logged-on user during a remote control session.